exoscale/terms/dpa-previous.markdown

 Personal Data.
 Exoscale only processes Client Data to the extent that is necessary to provide the Services.

+The Processor may suspend the implementation of the instruction until it has been confirmed or changed by the client in writing.

+The Processor shall immediately inform the controller if, in its opinion, an instruction infringes applicable data protection regulations or other Union or Member State data protection provisions.
+The Processor may suspend the implementation of the instruction until it has been confirmed or changed by the client in writing.
+The Processor may refuse to execute instructions that are obviously in breach of data protection law at any time.

 ## 5. Confidentiality

 Exoscale does not access, use, or share Client Data to any third party, except when this access, use or sharing is necessary to provide the Services, or as required to comply with law enforcement requests.

+Exoscale ensures that the persons authorized to process personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

 ## 6. Security of Processing